OpenSDN-io/docs/contributing-to-opensdn/rst-conv.rst

 RST conventions
 ===============

-Tungsten Fabric documentation uses reStructuredText (RST) markup syntax with Sphinx extensions.
+OpenSDN documentation uses reStructuredText (RST) markup syntax with Sphinx extensions.

 RST is a powerful and straightforward markup language that, in combination